-Introduction To Assertions
+Introduction to Assertions

 SOAPUI Assertions compare the parts/all of the response message to the expected outcome.
 We can add a variety of assertions provided by SoapUI to any test step.
 Each type of assertion targets specific validations on the response such as matching text, comparing XPATH or we could also write queries based on our need.

 When the test steps get executed, then the associated assertions receive the response for the respective test steps.
-If any response is failed then the respective assertion will be processed and the corresponding test step will be marked as failed.
+If any response is failed then the respective assertions will be processed and the corresponding test steps will be marked as failed.
 This notification can be viewed in the test case view.
-Also, we can find failed test steps in the test execution log.
-The sample test step assertion screen looks as below:
+We can also find the failed test steps in the test execution log.

 In the above image, some of the test steps have FAILED and some of them have PASSED.
 The reason is the assertion.